Medically reviewed by Drugs.com. Last updated on May 5, 2021.

 An infantile hemangioma is a birthmark that consists of an abnormally dense group of blood vessels.
 The hemangioma appears on the surface of the skin as a spongy mass.

 A hemangioma may be present at birth, but more often appears during the first several months of life.
 It starts as a flat red mark anywhere on the body, most often on the face, scalp, chest or back.
 Usually a child has only one mark.
 Some children may have more than one, particularly if they're part of a multiple birth.

-During your child's first year, the red mark grows rapidly and becomes a spongy mass that protrudes from the skin.
+During your child's first year, the red mark grows rapidly into a spongy, rubbery-looking bump that sticks out from the skin.
 The hemangioma then enters a rest phase and, eventually, it begins to slowly disappear.